-- 4.3.1 All items of bedding, linen, and towels must be protected from contamination by dust or filth. - 4.3.2 All guest room bathrooms must be provided with a sufficient supply of clean towels while the room is occupied. - 4.3.3 All beds kept or used in any public accommodation facility must be provided with a sufficient supply of clean bedding, which is appropriately sized, while the room is occupied. - 4.3.4 Sheets and pillow cases must be replaced at least twice weekly, at the request of a guest, between guests, and whenever they have become soiled or are in disrepair. - 4.3.5 Mattresses must be protected from contamination with waterproof encasements. - 4.3.6 Clean bedding that is found to be in poor condition-during the room makeup process must be discarded and replaced. - 4.3.76 Clean linen and bedding must not be stored or transported in laundry bags, laundry carts or other containers which have been used for soiled linen unless the operator of the public accommodation facility demonstrates to the Health Authority that the containers are, or can be, properly cleaned and their surfaces sanitized.
+- 4.3.1 All items of bedding, linen, and towels must be protected from contamination by dust or filth. - 4.3.2 All guest room bathrooms must be provided with a sufficient supply of clean towels. - 4.3.3 All beds kept or used in any public accommodation facility must be provided with a sufficient supply of clean bedding, which is appropriately sized, while the room is occupied. - 4.3.4 Sheets and pillow cases must be replaced at least twice weekly, at the request of a guest, between guests, or whenever they have become soiled or are in disrepair.

+- 4.3.5 Clean bedding that is found to be in poor condition during the room makeup process must be discarded and replaced. - 4.3.6 Clean linen and bedding must not be stored or transported in laundry bags, laundry carts or other containers which have been used for soiled linen unless the operator of the public accommodation facility demonstrates to the Health Authority that the containers are, or can be, properly cleaned and their surfaces sanitized.